Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/03-doctype/page-01.md

 <div class="divider-heading"></div>

-The <b>DOCTYPE declaration</b> simply tells a browser what type of HTML specification your site was written with.
+The <b>DOCTYPE declaration</b> tells a browser what type of HTML specification your site was written with.

 <div class="code-heading">